hetmanskyi-cloud/AWS/terraform/modules/s3/README.md

 # S3 Module for Terraform

 This module creates and manages S3 buckets for various use cases within a project.
-It also includes configurations for encryption, logging, versioning, lifecycle policies, cross-region replication, and access control to ensure security and compliance with best practices.
+It includes configurations for encryption, logging, versioning, lifecycle policies, cross-region replication, and access control to ensure security and compliance with best practices.

 ---

+### Prerequisites

+- **AWS Provider Configuration**:
+The region and other parameters of the `aws` provider are specified in the `providers.tf` file of the root block.

+An example of the configuration can be found in the "Usage Example" section.

+---

 ## Features

-- **Creates Five S3 Buckets**:
+- **Creates Six S3 Buckets Dynamically**:
   - Terraform state storage.
-  - WordPress media storage.
   - WordPress scripts storage.
   - Logging bucket.
+  - AMI storage bucket for golden images.
+  - WordPress media storage (in stage and prod environments).
-  - Replication bucket (optional, for cross-region replication).
+  - Replication bucket (optional, in stage and prod environments for cross-region replication).
+- **Dynamic Bucket Creation**:
+  - The `buckets` variable dynamically determines which buckets are created and their configurations.
+  - The `type` attribute defines whether the bucket is a `base` bucket (always created) or a `special` bucket (environment-specific).
+  - The logic is centralized in `terraform.tfvars` for easier management.
+  - Each entry in the buckets variable specifies:
+    - name: The unique name of the bucket.
+    - type: The classification of the bucket:
+  - Base buckets: Standard buckets created in all environments.
+  - Special buckets: Created only in specific environments (stage, prod).
 - **Server-Side Encryption (SSE)**:
   - Encryption using AWS KMS for all buckets.
   - Enforced upload encryption to deny unencrypted object uploads.